Best Ayurvedic Teas for Wellness

 What’s the best Ayurvedic tea for digestion?

 I’ve relied on Cumin-Fennel-Coriander (CFC) tea for years to ease bloating after big meals.
-It’s gentle and works for all doshas.
-Ginger tea is my backup when I need a quick digestive kick, especially in colder months.
+It’s gentle and commonly recommended across dosha types.
+Ginger tea is my backup when I want a quick digestive lift, especially in colder months.

-Yes, I sip tulsi tea daily to stay calm and focused—it’s safe and soothing.
-Most Ayurvedic teas, like ginger or CFC, are fine for regular use.
+Yes, I sip tulsi tea daily to stay calm and focused—it’s soothing for me.
+Most herbal wellness teas, like ginger or CFC, can fit into a regular routine.
 I just listen to my body and check with my practitioner for stronger blends like triphala.

 What are Ayurvedic teas?

-Ayurvedic teas are herbal wellness teas designed to balance body and mind, rooted in India’s 5,000-year-old Ayurveda system.
-I’ve used blends like ginger or tulsi to support digestion, calm, or detox.
+These are herbal teas, rooted in Ayurveda, designed to balance body and mind, rooted in India’s 5,000-year-old Ayurvedic system.
+I’ve used blends like ginger or tulsi to support digestion, calm, or gentle cleansing.
 Each tea targets specific doshas for holistic wellness.

 What are the 3 Ayurvedic body types?